iZettle/sdk-ios/README.md

 ### 1. Setup external accessory protocols in your `Info.plist`

-Add/modify the property "Supported external accessory protocols" and *com.izettle.cardreader-one*
+Add/modify the property "Supported external accessory protocols" and add *com.miura.shuttle.izettle* and *com.izettle.cardreader-one*

 This is what it should look like in the "source code" view of your info.plist: